Only-Mike/DeepLearning-and-AI/README.md

 learning rate 0.01
 2 hidden layers with 6 and 5 neurons
 3 input variables
-Sigmoid for the last-layer function
+Sigmoid for the output layer function
 MSE Loss Function

 ## Neural Network 3